domfarolino/os/05-Threads/README.md

 responsible for freeing the memory.

 It is common to want to cancel a thread's execution if it is not needed anymore.
-The way in which a thread can get cancelled in the Pthread library depends on both the thread's *cancellation state*, and *cancellation type*.
+The way in which a thread can get cancelled in the Pthread library depends on both the thread's cancellation state, and cancellation type.

 A thread can set its cancellation state to either *enabled* or *disabled*, indicating whether or not the thread is able to be cancelled. *Enabled* is the default for all threads.
-A thread can set its *cancellation type* to either *deferred* or *asynchronous* which determines the manner in which the thread will be cancelled.
+A thread can set its cancellation type to either *deferred* or *asynchronous* which determines the manner in which the thread will be cancelled.

 If a thread's cancellation type is deferred, the thread is responsible for checking for and responding to